 Katy Eymann understands public safety must be a budget priority.
 During the time Katy’s opponent has been Commissioner, County law enforcement has deteriorated, early jail releases reached historic highs and crime increased.

 Katy Eymann stands with landowners as they are threatened by a Canadian company that has no respect for our community – they are trying to seize land through eminent domain for their own private gain.
-Katy supports adopting a Land Owner Bill of Rights that will protect the property of our landowners for this misuse of eminent domain. – Learn more
+Katy supports adoption of federal legislation introduced by Oregon US Senator Ron Wyden, that prevents use of eminent domain for projects that are for export only- Learn more

 Katy Eymann knows that affordable housing is a top concern for many residents in the county.
 She is committed to finding ways to create affordable housing.
-Furthermore, Katy will work to stop any action that could greatly exacerbate the problem, like the influx of “out of town” workers temporarily driving up rental prices that are already too high. – Learn more
+Katy Eymann will fight for the implementation of the Coos County Housing Action Plan to build a dynamic housing market with increased quality housing and affordable options.
+Everyone deserves a safe place to sleep. – Learn more

 The county faces a revenue shortfall.
 The current commissioners have failed to adopt a long-term financial plan and avoid the tough questions the county needs to face.
 Katy Eymann vows to make the adoption of a long-term financial plan a top priority when she gets into office. – Learn more